 CPRF is taking extra precaution during this time to ensure the health and safety of our staff and those we serve.
 Visitors to any CPRF building will be asked a series of screening questions and have their temperature taken before being escorted by a staff member to their designated meeting room.
-Visitors are highly encouraged to wear masks.
+In accordance with the state mandate, please wear a face mask when visiting any CPRF building.
 Staff members are also screened, including temperature readings, upon arriving to work.
 Staff members will be wearing masks when meeting with clients.
 All meeting spaces are thoroughly sanitized after each use.
 Visitors and staff are expected to maintain social distance, as they are able.
 We thank you for accommodating these added measures.

 The CPRF Job Placement Department guides people with vocational barriers to the right position.
 With career counseling, resume development, mock interviews, and general guidance and direction, we work with people to ensure they find a job that suits their goals and abilities.